Achieving Greatness Through Quotations

 And on the subject of practice: “If practice makes perfect, and no one’s perfect, then why practice?”

 Time and again, read these quotes, recite them.
 Pin them up in your office walls, see them, repeat them.
 Live them.
-The words of the leaders of the past can be reborn and requited by the leaders of today.
+The words of the leaders of the past can be reborn by the leaders of today.

 Composer and musician Leonard Bernstein has always an icon to me.
 As a child, I loved his music from West Side Story (together with Stephen Soundheim), and would sing the poetic lyrics of this popular musical from the 1950s.
 As I work to build my professional speaking career, and The Presentation Team, I am often kept focused and on-track by this simple single quote by Mr. Bernstein…something that we can all relate to, as we strive for greatness in our increasingly busy world.
 I could easily share a few personal insights on what I think it takes to achieve greatness.
 But isn’t it more powerful to hear words resurrected…quoted…from someone who isgreat?
 In the words of Leonard Bernstein: